Zenith Carburetor is a British carburetor which is used by many popular companies. It is produced by Zenith Carburetor Company and was founde in 1910.

 Working at Low Speed:-

 At low speed when choke is open, the air passes through the venturi where the velocity of air increases and pressure decreases.
-Since there is high pressure due to atmospheric pressure in fuel chamber and there is low pressure near venturi .
+Since there is high pressure due to atmospheric pressure in the fuel chamber and there is low pressure near venturi .
 So fuel flows from high pressure to low pressure i.e from fuel chamber through main line and comes out to mix with air from Main Jet.
 This fuel mixes with air coming from choke to form a mixture.
 This mixture has a ratio of 15:1 where air is 15 and fuel is 1.
 Then this mixture reaches the engine after passing through the throttle valve which is opened very little at low speed.

 Working at high Speed :-

 At high speed of vehicle the speed of engine increases, hence producing higher suction.
 Due to higher suction at venturi more fuel is supplied by main jet and fuel is also supplied by compensating jet or auxiliary jet.
-This auxiliary jet get fuel from auxiliary valve.
+This auxiliary jet get fuel from the auxiliary valve.
 But the compensating jet can supply fuel for only sometime because the fuel stored in auxiliary valve or reservoir is less and empty at high speed.
 This reservoir takes time to store the fuel because there is an orifice between the reservoir and fuel chamber.
 Very less fuel is allowed to pass from fuel chamber to reservoir due to orifice.
 So at high speed fuel is sprayed from main jet as well as compensating jet for sometime.

 Working at time of starting :-